 Coconut Cream Pie

-This classic recipe for coconut cream pie combines several pastry components.
-Rich and creamy coconut pastry cream is the filling of the buttery pie crust and its all topped with real whipped cream and toasted coconut.
+This classic recipe for coconut cream pie features a buttery, flaky pie crust and coconut pastry cream filling all topped with homemade whipped cream and toasted coconut.
 This pie is bakery quality and is sure to impress!
-Pin it for Later »

 - Skill Level: Intermediate

-- Components Used: Single Pie Crust, Pastry Cream, Whipped Cream, Toasted Coconut
+- Components Used: Homemade Pie Crust, Pastry Cream, Whipped Cream, Toasted Coconut

-Coconut cream pie is comprised of four different pastry components: pie crust, coconut pastry cream, toasted coconut, and whipped cream.
-Each of these components are simple to make on their own and when layered together make a seriously good coconut cream pie.
+There are four pastry components to coconut cream pie: pie crust, coconut pastry cream, toasted coconut, and whipped cream.
+These components are simple to make on their own and, when layered together, make a seriously delicious coconut cream pie.

 How to Make Coconut Cream Pie